 Now, being more land based, he offers his practical experince to potential yacht owners and insurance companies.

-He holds a Diploma in Yacht and Small Craft Surveying from Lloyds Maritime Academy and is a member of the Yacht Designers and Surveyors Association (YDSA) and the International Institute of Marine Surveyors (IIMS).
+He holds a Diploma in Yacht and Small Craft Surveying from Lloyds Maritime Academy and is an accredited member of the Yacht Designers and Surveyors Association (YDSA).
 As such he complies with their codes of practise which includes carrying an appropriate level of professional indemnity insurance.